 For the executive team, KPIs reflecting a cascade of the strategic priorities as appropriate for each role were applied.

-5. FY2021 Incentive Plans - Structure and Outcomes (continued)
+Directors' Report - Remuneration Report (audited) 5.
+FY2021 Incentive Plans - Structure and Outcomes (continued)

 FY2021 Managing Director (MD) STI scorecard performance outcomes are set out in the table below: